Albert Buchan Reynolds 1862-1928. Courtesy Ollie West

 Suffolk born William Reynolds with his wife Elizabeth (born in London), moved to Great Ellingham not long after their marriage in the St Faith’s District of Norfolk between January and March 1856.

 The 1871 census captures 7 year old Albert with his parents and siblings living in Long Street, Great Ellingham.
 This census describes Albert’s father as a cow leech (cow doctor).
 In some of baptism entries for the children of William and Elizabeth Reynolds, the Great Ellingham registers record William’s occupation as a farrier and, in others, a veterinary surgeon.

 By 1881, the Reynolds family had moved to Church Street.
 The census of 1881 finds 18 year old bricklayer Albert Reynolds with his parents and five siblings, the youngest of whom is five year old Ernest.

 With the newspaper report mentioning that Albert was 18 when he moved to Hull, it seems likely that Albert left Great Ellingham not long after the 1881 census.

 I wonder what prompted Albert’s move to Hull?
-Did he move for work?
-Had he already met his Yorkshire born wife-to-be Ada Reid?
+An apocryphal family story suggests there was a ‘fight’ between two of the Reynolds brothers.
+However, it is also possible that Albert’s relocation to Hull was for work.
+Further, had he already met his Yorkshire born wife-to-be Ada Reid?

 Marriage and Children